Bri636/Bri636_old.github.io/README.md

 * The goal of my research at ANL is to develop LLM-driven embodied agents for scientific workflows.
 Specifically, I use LLMs to develop embodied agents with reasoning and control, and mount them on virtual and robotic platforms that will automate biology experiments.
 I work under the Ramanathan Lab as well as the Rapid Prototyping Lab at Argonne to make this possible!

-### 2. Northwestern University - Large Language Models + Diffusion Models for Robust Reinforcement Learning Agents:
+### 2. Northwestern University - Large Language Models + Diffusion Models for Reinforcement Learning:

 ## Potential applications for my research include: